Reader Post | By Charles

 ______________________________________________________

-Our mission at Operation Disclosure is to get you up-to-date on the latest conspiracies and to provide raw unvetted information from various sources.
-We are also focused on disclosing extraterrestrial contact and humanity’s lost ancient origins.
+Our mission at Operation Disclosure is to get you up-to-date on the latest conspiracies and geopolitics.
+We also aim to provide raw unvetted information about world events from various sources and user submitted research on topics such as exopolitics, extraterrestrial and UFO/UAP sightings, secret space programs, and the lost or ancient origins and history of humanity.

 Disclaimer: All articles, videos, and images posted on Operation Disclosure were submitted by readers and/or handpicked by the site itself for informational and/or entertainment purposes.
 All statements, claims, views and opinions that appear on this site are always presented as unverified and should be discerned by the reader.
 We do not endorse any opinions expressed on this website and we do not support, represent or guarantee the completeness, truthfulness, accuracy, or reliability of any content posted on this website.

-Copyright © 2022 Operation Disclosure
+Copyright © Operation Disclosure